Installment Loans Under Fire by the CFPB Regulatory Guns

 CFPB’s Big Guns Target Installment Loans and Frighten Banks and Other Lenders

-The proposed rules for installment loans would apply equally to payday loans, auto title loans and other high-interest installment loans.
+The proposed rules for installment loans would get started equally to payday loans, auto title loans and other high-interest installment loans.
 The new guidelines include:

 - All lenders–including banks and credit unions–would be subject to the CFPB’s requirements.

-- The rules apply equally to online lenders and supersede state regulations to the contrary.
+- The rules get started equally to online lenders and supersede state regulations to the contrary.

 - Debt traps are to be eliminated by preventing reborrowing money in certain cases after paying off an installment loan.

-- All lenders would be required to determine each applicant’s ability to repay a loan,
+- All lenders would be required to determine each consumer’s ability to repay a loan,

 - The test would include installment payments over the financing period and any balloon payments due.